INRIA/scikit-learn-mooc/jupyter-book/evaluation/evaluation_module_take_away.md

 <!-- Some extra links of content to go further -->

-You can refer to the following scikit-learn examples which are related to the concepts approached during this module:
+You can refer to the following scikit-learn examples which are related to the concepts approached in this module:

 - [Comparison of cross-validation strategies](https://scikit-learn.org/stable/auto_examples/model_selection/plot_cv_indices.html#sphx-glr-auto-examples-model-selection-plot-cv-indices-py)